-Emperor Cheng of Han -- An Bi King who Ended Up in Woman’s Bed
+Emperor Cheng of Han — A Bisexual Monarch that Ended Up in A Woman’s Bed

 From A Decent Crown Prince to A Smart Monarch

-Liu Ao was a very good kid when he was young, for being quite respectful and polite; so his grandfather Emperor Liu Xun, one of the best emperors in Han, liked him a lot.
+Liu Ao was an adorable, polite kid when he was little, and his grandfather Emperor Xuan of Han, one of the best monarchs of the Han Dynasty, liked him a lot.

-Consequently, even Ao and his mother were not appreciated by his father, he stayed safely as the heir of the Han Dynasty.
+Therefore, even Liu Ao and his mother were not appreciated by his father the Emperor Yuan of Han, he had been the crown prince safely.

-After Ao became the Emperor Cheng of Han, he realized that his father Liu Shi already lost many powers to the eunuch group and some powerful clans, which made it difficult for him to maintain absolute dominance.
+After Liu Ao ascended to the throne as Emperor Cheng of Han, he realized that his father had already lost power over the eunuch group and some powerful aristocratic clans, which made it difficult for him to reign the empire.

-In the beginning, Ao used some noble clans to crack down the strong eunuch group and annihilated their power; then he assigned his mother’s Wang clan to abate other aristocrats.
+In the beginning, he used some noble clans to crack down the strong eunuch group and annihilated their power, then he assigned his mother’s Wang clan to abate other aristocrats.

 Afterward, he and his mother’s clan obtained the absolute authority of the Han Empire.

-Under his ruling, borders were stable and people were living in peace.
+During his ruling period, borders were stable and people were living in peace.

-First Queen and Male Lover of Emperor Cheng of Han
+First Queen and Male Lover of the Emperor Cheng of Han

-When Liu Ao was young, he had truly loved his queen, a beautiful and talented girl from his grandmother Xu Pingjun’s clan.
+When Liu Ao was young, he truly loved his queen, a beautiful and talented girl from his grandmother's Xu clan.

-Years later, when his queen got older, Ao transferred his affection to an imperial concubine who was famous for her literary achievements and decency; there are still some writings of this gorgeous woman now.
+Years later, when his queen got older, he transferred his affection to an imperial concubine named Ban, who was famous for her literary achievements and decency; there are still some writings of her now.

-Till then, Ao was still a good emperor, who retrieved power, made contributions to agriculture and culture, kept peace in borders, and loved women with a good reputation and elegancy.
+Till then, he was still a good emperor, who retrieved power, made contributions to agriculture and culture, kept peace in borders, and was in love with women with a good reputation and elegancy.